Natasha Dupeyrón: Personal life

 Dupeyrón studied piano and violin during her childhood.
 She began learning the ukulele in 2015.
-She is a supporter of animal and feminist rights.
-She currently resides in Mexico City.
+She is a supporter of animal rights.
+She moved out of her family's home in 2011 at age 19 and resides in Mexico City as of 2024.
 She was in a relationship with actor Eddy Vilard from 2008 to 2011.
 From 2012 until late 2015, she dated Mexican actor, José Pablo Minor.
 In June 2014, she briefly relocated to Boston, Massachusetts to study English in a summer course for three months.
 She returned to Mexico City in mid-August of the same year.